-Based on the septic system analysis presented in the Gemtec Hydrogeology Investigation report, to continue the use of the conventional system installed at 106 Reis Road, the hard surface area of the property cannot exceed a total of 72% hard surface area.
+Based on the analysis of the existing septic system analysis presented in the Gemtec Hydrogeology Investigation report, the current system is capable of servicing up to 5 employees based on a calculated hard surface of 74%, resulting in a maximum capacity of approximately 363 L/day.
+It should be noted that imperviousness percentage is assumed to be conservative as the majority of the hard surfaces on site are gravel and not pavement.
+Therefore, the existing system is sufficient to support the current property demands of 375 L/day based on 5 employees.
 The sewage demand results are summarized in Table 1, below.
 Please refer to the final Hydrogeology Investigation report prepared by Gemtec for the full details on septic system analysis and recommendations.